JayO-1/system-design-101/README.md

 We can mitigate the effect of a down consumer via a write-ahead log, however, since we rely on a partitioned global state, this means that the other consumers will become out of sync while the consumer is down.

+The consumer may also fail before it can send confirmation that it has processed a message to the message broker.
+This means once it comes back up, it may process the same message again.

 This is where stream processing frameworks, like **Apache Flink** come in.
 They ensure that we manage the consumer state in a _fault-tolerant_ way.

+They are not message brokers but rather run on top of our consumers.

 #### Apache Flink

+Apache Flink is a stream processing framework that ensures that each message only _affects the state once_.

+It works by...

+Some advantages of Flink are:

+1. It runs with minimal additional processing overhead since the snapshots it generates are very lightweight and,
+2. It is declarative in nature, meaning that users can specify a target without knowing the details of implementation

 ### Batch Processing